discordjs/guide/guide/additional-info/rest-api.md

 }
 ```

-The `query` appends [query string](https://en.wikipedia.org/wiki/Query_string) to the URL so that the Urban Dictionary server can parse it and know what to search for.
+The `query` appends a [query string](https://en.wikipedia.org/wiki/Query_string) to the URL so that the Urban Dictionary server can parse it and know what to search for.

 If we were to do `!urban hello world` (assuming your prefix is `!`) then, the URL would become `https://api.urbandictionary.com/v0/define?term=hello%20world` as the string gets [encoded](https://en.wikipedia.org/wiki/Query_string#URL_encoding).

-With our body variable we can get the properties of the returned JSON.
+With our body variable, we can get the properties of the returned JSON.
 If you were to view it in your browser, it usually looks like a bunch of mumbo jumbo.
 If it doesn't, great!
 If it does, then you should get a JSON formatter/viewer.
 If you're using Chrome, I'd recommend [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa).
-If you're using anything else that doesn't have a JSON formatter/viewer, get one for your browser.
+If you're not using Chrome, search for "JSON formatter/viewer <your browser>" and get one.

 Now, if we look at the JSON, we can see that there are 4 properties: